Independence in Infinite Probabilistic Databases: Probabilistic Databases

 Potentially, we also want to include facts of marginal probability $0$ in our sample spaces.
 As soon as we move to non-discrete distributions on uncountable spaces, this is necessary anyway.
-It may also serve as a distinction between \emph{almost impossible facts} (that is, facts of probability $0$) and \enquote{really} impossible facts (that is, facts not contained in the sample space).
+In fact, for uncountable PDBs it may happen naturally that \emph{all} facts have marginal probability $0$.